doug-moen/openscad2/rfc/Declarative_Semantics.md

 directly describes the desired end result, instead of being a procedure that the machine should follow to build the desired result.
 (It's the opposite of "imperative programming" or "procedural programming".)
-As a result, programs are easier to understand and reason about.
+As a result, programs are easier to write, understand and reason about.

 Declarative programs and languages have these properties:
 * **a simple denotation semantics** <br>